CarletonArchives/DROID-Batch-Processor/README.md

 Instructions to install DROID can be found at https://wiki.carleton.edu/display/ds/DROID+-+Digital+Record+Object+Identification

+##Installing DROID (MAC)

+1.)
+Locate "droid-6.01.zip" in your downloads folder.
+2.)
+Double click to create the folder "droid-6.01".
+Drag this to the desktop 3.)
+Open a terminal window by navigating to "Applications -> Utilities -> Terminal" and clicking on the Terminal icon.
+4.)
+In the terminal window, type the following commands exactly as they appear, hitting "return" after each line. cd Desktop/droid-6.01 chmod +x droid.sh chmod +x droid-ui-6.0.jar chmod +x droid-command-line-6.0.jar

 ##Java Versions and DROID
 DROID 6.0.1 requires Java 6 to run
 If you experience errors with DROID running, and you are using a newer version of Java, try uninstalling Java, and installing Java 6.